-$81$ galaxies are found in each of the 3 samples (i.e. with $N_{\rm{merger}}=0$, $f_{\rm BH,merge} < 0.1$ and $B/T < 0.1$). $1346$ galaxies are found in both the galaxy merger free and BH merger free samples (i.e. $N_{\rm{merger}}=0$ and $f_{\rm BH,merge} < 0.1$).
-Of the 179 galaxies selected to be disk-dominated, 112 ($63\%$) are classed as both disk-dominated and having not undergone a major or minor galaxy merger since $z=2$ (i.e. $N_{\rm{merger}}=0$ and $B/T < 0.1$).
+$81$ galaxies are found in each of the 3 samples (i.e. with $N_{\rm{merger}}=0$, $f_{\rm BH,merge} < 0.1$ and $B/T < 0.1$). $1346$ galaxies are found in both the galaxy merger-free and BH merger-free samples (i.e. $N_{\rm{merger}}=0$ and $f_{\rm BH,merge} < 0.1$).
+Of the 179 galaxies selected to be disk-dominated, 112 ($63\%$) are classed as both disk-dominated and have not undergone a major or minor galaxy merger since $z=2$ (i.e. $N_{\rm{merger}}=0$ and $B/T < 0.1$).
 This suggests that the disk-dominated galaxies observed by \citet*{simmons13, ssl17}; \citet{smethurst19,smethurst21} are not a unique subset of galaxies, but are instead representative of the merger-free galaxy population.